olegromanchuk/hotelito/README.md

 Set a correct redirect URL.
 It should be
 `https://mypublic.api.address/api/v1/callback`

 3. You will need to create a configuration file with the credentials (.env).
-Check .env_example for the list of required variables.
+Check env_example for the list of required variables.
    PS. `APPLICATION_NAME` will be used in AWS Parameter Store path (if AWS lambda version is used).

 4. `CLOUDBEDS_REDIRECT_URL` should be set to the public IP address of the server plus "/api/v1/callback".
 On this URL Cloudbeds authentication server will send an authorization code as part of the authentication process [OAuth2](https://integrations.cloudbeds.com/hc/en-us/articles/360006450433-OAuth-2-0).